astronomer/deploy-action/README.md

 To use this action, read [Automate code deploys with CI/CD](https://docs.astronomer.io/astro/ci-cd?tab=multiple%20branch#github-actions-dag-based-deploy).
 You will:

 1. Create a GitHub Actions workflow in your repository that uses the latest version of this action.
 For example, `astronomer/deploy-action@v0.1`.
-2. Configure the GitHub action to fit your team's use case.
+2. Configure the workflow to fit your team's use case.
 This could include disabling DAG-only deploys or adding tests.
-See below for options.
+See [Configuration options](https://github.com/astronomer/deploy-action#configuration-options).
-3. Make changes to your Astro project files in GitHub and let this action take care of deploying your code to Astro.
+3. Make changes to your Astro project files in GitHub and let this GitHub Actions workflow take care of deploying your code to Astro.

 Astronomer recommends setting up multiple environments on Astro.
-See the [Multiple branch GitHub Action](https://docs.astronomer.io/astro/ci-cd?tab=multibranch#github-actions-image-only-deploys).
+See the [Multiple branch GitHub Actions workflow](https://docs.astronomer.io/astro/ci-cd?tab=multibranch#github-actions-image-only-deploys) in Astronomer documentation.

 This action can only be used to deploy code to Astro Deployments.
 This README includes examples of how you can use the action to deploy code when changes are made to a main branch.
 To configure a CI/CD pipeline for multiple branches, see [Astronomer documentation](https://docs.astronomer.io/astro/ci-cd?tab=multiple%20branch#github-actions-dag-based-deploy).